These are some of the questions we are most commonly asked. If you can’t find what you’re looking for here please contact us.

 Members of the public are not required to have a first aid course behind them in order to render aid.
 Those with training and going to the aid of an ill or injured person need only remain within the remit of their training to be protected by the Law whatever the outcome of the event.

-Q: What is the cost of the course?
+Q: What is the cost of the standard FBoS course?

 Q: Payment Options:

-A: Accepted means of payment are cash, cheque, postal order (RoI only), bank transfer, paypal or card payment over the phone.
+A: Accepted means of payment are cash, cheque, postal order (RoI only), bank transfer, PayPal or card payment over the phone.
+We would, however advise against sending cash in the post.

 Q: Do you offer group bookings?

 A: Yes we offer group bookings to clubs or groups of friends.
-To avail of a group discount, you will need a minimum of 12 people attending.
-For further information please contact us on email@example.com or firstname.lastname@example.org
+To avail of a group discount, you will need a minimum of 12 people booked in prior to the course going ahead.
+Groups and clubs in the UK who are interested in running their own course, will need to have a minimum 16 people booked in advance to guarantee the course going ahead.
+For more detailed information please contact us on firstname.lastname@example.org or email@example.com

 Q: What if I am unable to attend my pre-booked course?